tristannavez/ERPBank/README.md

 # Build and Test
-    Test with unittest for Python 3.8
+    Test made with unittest, and run with pytest pytest test_crud_functions.py

 # Contribute
     MSPR EPSI Paris